 Visit Springvale Homestead, the oldest original station homestead in the Territory, which was built in 1879 by Overland Telegraph linesman Alfred Giles.
 Rest in the shade of four towering South American Rain Trees planted by Giles’ wife.

 Explore the region

-Follow the winding boardwalk through the limestone Cutta Cutta Caves, or relax in the Katherine Hot Springs 5 minutes’ from town.
-Listen to a lesson being broadcast out to a classroom spread over 800,000 sq km classroom at the Katherine School of the Air.
-Or meet local Indigenous artists and purchase their work at the town’s art and craft galleries.
+Follow the winding boardwalk through the limestone Cutta Cutta Caves, or relax in the Katherine Hot Springs 5 minutes from town.
+Listen to a lesson being broadcast out to a classroom spread over 800,000km2 classroom at the Katherine School of the Air.
+Meet local Aboriginal artists and purchase their work at the town’s art and craft galleries.

 - Scenic Drives